haowang94/Red-Hat-AI-Innovation-Team.github.io/_posts/2025-02-17-r1-like-reasoning-update-3.md

 ## Let's Start with the Results

-Last week, we shared some exciting findings from our paper on a **particle-filtering-based inference-time scaling method**.
+Last week, we shared some exciting findings from our paper on a **particle-filtering-based [inference-time scaling method](https://arxiv.org/abs/2502.01618)**.
 We demonstrated that using our method, even a **7B model** could match the performance of a significantly larger reasoning model, **o1-preview**, on the **Math500 dataset**.
 You can check out that [LinkedIn post](https://www.linkedin.com/posts/dr-akash-sri_were-kicking-off-the-second-week-of-our-activity-7294901426877546498-G3SD?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAQzpaEBoCVqmL5C9AIS3IcpKtXoSQqoNNk).

-While all models showed **strong performance** on Math500 when scaled at inference time using **particle filtering**, none were able to reach **o1-preview's** performance on the much more challenging **AIME-2024 dataset**.
+While all models showed **strong performance** on Math500 when scaled at inference time using particle filtering, none were able to reach **o1-preview's** performance on the much more challenging **AIME-2024 dataset**.

 This week, we pushed our method further by scaling up with a **larger 32B Qwen-instruct model**, paired with an even larger **72B Qwen PRM**.
 The results?
 We're thrilled to share that **without any additional training**—meaning absolutely **no distillation from R1 or similar techniques**—we **outperformed o1-preview by one question**! 🎉